temporalio/documentation/docs/typescript/workflows.md

 #### Define Signals and Queries Statically

-If you know the name of your signals and queries upfront, you can define them separately from where you handle them.
+If you know the name of your signals and queries upfront, we recommend declaring them outside of the Workflow Definition.
-This helps provide type safety, since you can export the type signature of the signal or query to be called on the clientside.

 <!--SNIPSTART typescript-blocked-workflow-->
 <!--SNIPEND-->

+This helps provide type safety, since you can export the type signature of the signal or query to be called on the clientside.

 #### Define Signals and Queries Dynamically